araf0216/USFCourseAssistant/README.md

 Course availability data is scraped separately from USF Staff Schedule Search site.

 ## Front-End
-Integration of functionality in development.
+Integration of Front-End in development with Django.